jiyaniravi/GoogleGuice/README.md

 # GoogleGuice

-## Brief about GoogleGuice library straight from Wiki
+## Brief about GoogleGuice library straight from the Wiki

 Google Guice (pronounced "juice") is an open-source software framework for the Java platform released by Google under the Apache License.
 It provides support for dependency injection using annotations to configure Java objects.
 Dependency injection is a design pattern whose core principle is to separate behavior from dependency resolution.